By Wang Qi

 Not long afterward, I threatened to divorce him once again.
 My husband helplessly said with his head down, “Can you not make a scene?
 I’m almost dying of it.
 I really can’t bear with it anymore.
 Alas …” Hearing my husband’s heartfelt words, I also felt a bit distressed in my heart.
 Thinking back on the past, as long as he didn’t act as I wanted him to, I would lose my temper with him and threaten him by asking for a divorce.
 And each time he had to apologize to me.
 Actually, I just wished for a princess-like life—being treated as a treasure by him.
 At this thought, I decided to restrain myself from threatening to divorce him.
 However, things were not as simple as I had thought.
 No matter how hard I tried, it didn’t help.
 Whenever encountering untoward things, I couldn’t help losing my temper and involuntarily blurted out the word “divorce.”
 Later on, I extracted experience from my neighbors.
 But their way of association just didn’t make any difference to me.
 Having been accustomed to being pampered, I couldn’t suffer any grievance.
 If my husband didn’t flatter me, I would feel I had no place in his heart so that my princess-like life came under threat.
 Once again, I threatened to divorce my husband.
 Though he still admitted his mistakes as usual, I found that his heart-to-heart talk with me became ever fewer.
 No matter what I asked him, he just answered “yes.”
 He would rather watch TV in others’ families than go home.
 Seeing my husband was indifferent to me, I doubted whether he changed his heart and betrayed me.
 So I often cried into the pillow at night, and I even felt that no one loved and cared for me….
 The more I thought, the wronged I felt, so that I just wanted to lose my temper.
 In a bad mood, I found fault with everything and was even less satisfied with my marriage.

-God’s Word Rescued My Marriage
+Rescued My Marriage

 Just as my marriage hit rock bottom and was about to break up, I believed in God because of God’s exaltation.
 After associating with brothers and sisters, I saw they spoke decently, and could get along well with one another.
 They could commune together and be open about their corruption and difficulties.
 When they had brushes because of different opinions, they would first examine and know their own faults and shortcomings, and humble themselves to make apologies to others.
 Thus, they could get along well with one another and live in joy and release.
 When staying with them, I felt very happy and sincere.
-This kind of church life gave me lots of joy, and then I became cheerful.
-Brothers and sisters often said thats are truth and can resolve all of our problems.
+This kind oflife gave me lots of joy, and then I became cheerful.
+Brothers and sisters often said that God’s words are truth and can resolve all of our problems.
 So I brought my pain before God to pray and seek direction.

 One day, I saw God’s word says, “For example, if you were watching a television show, what sort of things in it could change your view?
 Would what the performers said, the words themselves, be able to corrupt people?
 (No.) What sort of things would corrupt people?
 It would be the core thoughts and content of the show, which would represent the director’s views, and the information carried in these views could sway people’s hearts and minds.
 Is that right?
 (Yes.)”
 “We can say Satan is evil, but in order to confirm it we must still look at what the consequences of Satan’s corruption of man are and which dispositions and essences it brings to man.
 You all know some of this, so speak about it.
 Once Satan has corrupted man, which satanic dispositions do they express and reveal?
 (Arrogant and haughty, selfish and despicable, crooked and deceitful, insidious and malicious, and with no humanity.)
 On the whole, we can say they have no humanity, right?”
 At this time, I awakened as if from a dream: It turns out that the reason I have become what I am is because I was controlled by the thoughts in the romantic dramas and was envious of the feeling that the hero follows the heroine’s every word and dotes on her as a princess.
 Therefore, I always unreasonably asked my husband to dote on me and treat me as a princess, and I even believed that a “princess” should have the temper and style of a “princess.”
 In this case, I behaved wildly, willfully, and unreasonably before my husband, and asked him to absolutely obey me; when my purpose couldn’t be reached, I would threaten to divorce him.
 I was completely ignorant of the principles of being human, and of how to care for others, how to respect, consider, and understand others.
 Truly, I was so harmed by these romantic dramas that my thoughts had been distorted.
 At the moment, I felt very sorry for my husband.
 Thinking of the scenes that I lost my temper with my husband, I couldn’t help shedding tears of self-reproach and regretting how I became such a person.
 My erroneous views of pursuit hurt my husband and also did damage to our marriage, bringing tremendous pain to him and myself.
 After knowing this, I would never want to live by these ideas, and I would pursue to live out normal humanity.